bu20dy/QTL-seq/README.md

 QTL-seq version 2.2.9

 options:
   -h, --help             show this help message and exit -r , --ref             Reference FASTA file.
+  **--parental_SNPfilter**   **Determines how QTL-seq handles SNP filtering and reassigning of
+                         SNPs based on the provided parent.
+                         Options:
+                         "hetero" == keeps SNPs where the parent is heterozygous (e.g. self-cross). removes homozygous SNPs. does not re-assign bulk genotypes.
+                         "homo" == keep SNPs where the parent has 0/0 or 1/1 genotype and removes sites where parent is heterozygous. this will also re-record bulk genotype assignments to be in reference to the parental genotype.
+For example, if bulk 1 has the same genotype as the parent, the bulk genotype for that SNP will be 0/0.
-  -p , --parent      FASTQ or BAM file of the parent.
-If specifying
-                     FASTQ, separate paired-end files with a comma, e.g., -p fastq1,fastq2.
+                         THIS IS THE DEFAULT AND HOW QTL-SEQ BY SUGIHARA 2022 OPERATES. [homo]** -p , --parent          FASTQ or BAM file of the parent.
+If specifying FASTQ, separate paired-end files with a comma, e.g., -p fastq1,fastq2.
 This option can be used multiple times.
   -b1 , --bulk1          FASTQ or BAM file of bulk 1.
 If specifying
                          FASTQ, separate paired-end files with a comma, e.g., -b1 fastq1,fastq2.
 This option can be used multiple times.
   -b2 , --bulk2          FASTQ or BAM file of bulk 2.
 If specifying
                          FASTQ, separate paired-end files with a comma, e.g., -b2 fastq1,fastq2.
 This option can be used multiple times.
   -n1 , --N-bulk1        Number of individuals in bulk 1.
   -n2 , --N-bulk2        Number of individuals in bulk 2.
   -o , --out             Output directory.
 The specified directory must not
                          already exist.
   -F , --filial          Filial generation.
 This parameter must be greater
                          than 1.
 [2]
   -t , --threads         Number of threads.
 If a value less than 1 is specified,
                          QTL-seq will use the maximum available threads.
 [2] -w , --window          Window size in kilobases (kb).
 [2000] -s , --step            Step size in kilobases (kb).
 [100] -D , --max-depth       Maximum depth of variants to be used.
 [250] -d , --min-depth       Minimum depth of variants to be used.
 [8] -N , --N-rep           Number of replicates for simulations to generate null distribution.
 [5000]
   -T, --trim             Trim FASTQ files using Trimmomatic.
   -a , --adapter         FASTA file containing adapter sequences.
 This option
                          is used when "-T" is specified for trimming.
   --trim-params          Parameters for Trimmomatic.
 Input parameters
                          must be comma-separated in the following order:
                          Phred score, ILLUMINACLIP, LEADING, TRAILING,
                          SLIDINGWINDOW, MINLEN.
 To remove Illumina adapters,
                          specify the adapter FASTA file with "--adapter".
                          If not specified, adapter trimming will be skipped.
                          [33,<ADAPTER_FASTA>:2:30:10,20,20,4:15,75]
   -e , --snpEff          Predict causal variants using SnpEff.
 Check
                          available databases in SnpEff.
   --line-colors          Colors for threshold lines in plots.
 Specify a
                          comma-separated list in the order of SNP-index, p95, and p99. ["#FE5F55,#6FD08C,#E3B505"] --dot-colors           Colors for dots in plots.
 Specify a comma-separated list in the order of bulk1, bulk2, and delta. ["#74D3AE,#FFBE0B,#40476D"] --mem                  Maximum memory per thread when sorting BAM files;
                          suffixes K/M/G are recognized.
 [1G]
   -q , --min-MQ          Minimum mapping quality for mpileup.
 [40] -Q , --min-BQ          Minimum base quality for mpileup.
 [18] -C , --adjust-MQ       Adjust the mapping quality for mpileup.
 The default
                          setting is optimized for BWA.
 [50] -v, --version          show program's version number and exit
 ```

 QTL-seq can be run from FASTQ (without or with trimming) and BAM.
 If you want to run QTL-seq from VCF, please use QTL-plot (example 5).
 Once you run QTL-seq, QTL-seq automatically completes the subprocesses.